 Providing Health Services Worldwide for the Most Underserved

-What if you could help 200 million people worldwide who suffer needlessly from chronic pain and disease, blindness and hearing loss, shortened life span, and other health conditions?
+What if you could help up to 200 million people worldwide who suffer needlessly from chronic pain and disease, blindness and hearing loss, shortened life span, and other health conditions?
 That's what we do everyday!

 Her Excellency President Joyce Banda of the Republic of Malawi addresses a Clinton Global Initiative forum on “From Stigma to Success: Empowering The World’s Billion People with Disabilities.”
 At left are Special Olympics Chairman and CEO Tim Shriver and Special Olympics athlete Loretta Claiborne.

 At more than 1.4 million free health examinations in more than 120 countries, the Special Olympics Healthy Athletes program offers health services and information to athletes in dire need.
 In the process, Special Olympics has become the largest global public health organization dedicated to serving people with intellectual disabilities.

 That record of success and benefit led United States businessman and philanthropist Tom Golisano to commit $12 million to expand Special Olympics’ health-related services and launch a new Healthy Communities initiative in 2012.
 The donation was announced by former U.S. President Bill Clinton at the 2012 Clinton Global Initiative event in New York City, USA.

 In 2013, building on Golisano’s Clinton Global Initiative commitment, Special Olympics has been expanding its reach on behalf of people with intellectual disabilities around the world.
 In its first year, the Healthy Communities initiative has already resulted in health clinics in 54 new locations, providing care for more than 11,000 more athletes with intellectual disabilities, and health education for nearly 10,000 athletes, family members and coaches.

 U.S. businessman and philanthropist Tom Golisano as he announces his $12 million commitment to Special Olympics.